adamphetamine/netclient/README.md

 # netclient

+Requirements

+Runs on macOS

+'go' v1.18 or later installed to build wireguard and wireguard-tools

+'jq' to parse json

+Packages.app to build the installer package http://s.sudre.free.fr/Software/Packages/about.html

 Here are the main files and what to do with them

-Requirements
-Runs on nacOS
-Must have 'go' v1.18 or later installed
-Requires 'jq' to parse json
-Must have Packages.app installed http://s.sudre.free.fr/Software/Packages/about.html

 netclient_pkg_builder.sh